 Introduction to the tools, machinery and processes of the lapidary arts.
 Orientation to various geological source materials.
 Application of design principles.
-One lecture; Two lab.

 ART144.
 Furniture and Woodworking I (3).

 Introduction to furniture design, joinery, machining, hand skills, assembly and finishing techniques.
 Application of design principles.